Battle of Austerlitz: Endgame

 Napoleon's focus shifted towards the southern end of the battlefield, where the French and the Allies were still fighting over Sokolnitz and Telnitz.
 In an effective double-pronged assault, St. Hilaire's division and part of Davout's III Corps smashed through the enemy at Sokolnitz, which persuaded the commanders of the first two columns, Generals Kienmayer and Langeron, to flee as fast as they could.
-Buxhowden, the commander of the Allied left and the man responsible for leading the attack, was completely drunk and fled as well.
+Buxhoeveden was completely drunk and fled as well.
 Kienmayer covered his withdrawal with the O'Reilly light cavalry, who managed to defeat five of six French cavalry regiments before they had to retreat.

 General panic seized the Allied army, and it abandoned the field in all possible directions.
 A famous, albeit disputed, episode occurred during this retreat: defeated Russian forces withdrew south towards Vienna via the frozen Satschan ponds.
+Napoleon deployed cannons on the heights of Augezd (now Újezd), which decimated the troops now under Dmitry Dokhturov, Buxhoeveden's replacement.
 French artillery pounded towards the men, and the ice was broken by the bombardment.
 The fleeing men drowned in the cold ponds, dozens of Russian artillery pieces going down with them.
 Estimates of how many guns were captured differ: there may have been as few as 38 or more than 100.
 Sources also differ about casualties, with figures ranging between 200 and 2,000 dead.
+Thanks to Dokhturov's coolness and resourcefulness, the troops were assembled near Neudorf (now Nová Ves) by nightfall, but with "heavy" losses, as the Russian data confirms without clarifying a specific number.
 Many drowning Russians were saved by their victorious foes.
-However, local evidence later made public suggests that Napoleon's account of the catastrophe may have been exaggerated; on his instructions, the lakes were drained a few days after the battle, and the corpses of only two or three men, with some 150 horses, were found.
-On the other hand, Tsar Alexander I attested to the incident after the wars.
+However, local evidence later made public suggests that Napoleon's account of the catastrophe was exaggerated; on his instructions, the lakes were drained a few days after the battle, and the corpses of only two or three men, with some 150 horses, were found.
+Tsar Alexander I attested to the incident after the wars.